livz/livz.github.io/_posts/2016-01-07-binary-master-ensign-1.md

 ## 2 - Exploitation

 By overwriting the return address from the function _helloworld_, we can redirect the execution of the program.
 We'll chose as destination _**a location on the stack containing our shellcode**_.
 Steps:
-* Find the position that overwrites the return address
+* Find the position that overwrites the return address.
 * Generate _NULL-free_ shellcode for the correct architecture.
 Although the machine is 64-bit, the binaries are 32!
-* Place the shellcode in an environment variable
+* Place the shellcode in an environment variable.
-* Find the static address of the environment variable (_No ASLR, remember?_) and used it conjunction with step 1
+* Find the static address of the environment variable (No ASLR, remember?) and used it conjunction with step 1.

 ### Control the execution flow
 Although  we can generally use tools from Metasploit Framework like _pattern_create_ and _pattern_offset_, in this case it is much simpler.
 We can just examine stack of the _helloworld_ function in IDA: